Apostle (film): Release

 The film premiered at Fantastic Fest in September 2018.
 It began streaming on Netflix on October 12, 2018.

 Critical reception

+Critical response

 On review aggregator Rotten Tomatoes, the film has a rating of 79%, based on 73 reviews, with an average rating of 6.7/10.
 The site's consensus reads, "Apostle resists easy scares in favor of a steady, slow-building descent into dread led by a commanding central performance from Dan Stevens."
-Metacritic reports a score of 62 out of 100, based on 19 critics, indicating "generally favorable reviews".
-Variety, echoing other reviews, referred to the film as an homage to The Wicker Man.
+Variety, echoing other reviews, referred to the film as a homage to The Wicker Man.
 The Hollywood Reporter stated that "while climactic battles are violent, they never really thrill," concluding that "fans of The Raid [Evans' previous film series] should look elsewhere for their thrills."
 Collider and The A.V.
 Club gave Apostle more favorable reviews with a B and B minus respectively.

+An IndieWire reviewer listed it as one of the "25 Scariest Movies on Netflix" in 2025, calling it a "stellar folk horror effort."